Statistical Inference of Optimal Allocations I: Regularities and their Implications: Appendix for manuscript

+\paragraph{Origination of area and coarea formulas} To the best of our knowledge, a result similar to Theorem \ref{area formula classic} was first published in \cite{federer1944surface}.
+The coarea formula in the form of \eqref{coarea formula integral} was first published in \cite{federer1959curvature}, one of the most important papers by Federer.
+Results similar to Theorem \ref{coarea formula classic} were presented earlier by Aleksandr Semyonovich Kronrod, Herbert Federer, Laurence Chisholm Young (L.C.Young), Ennio De Giorgi and maybe even others.
+The statements of the area and coarea formulas in Theorems \ref{area formula classic} and \ref{coarea formula classic} are closer to \cite{federer2014geometric} and the more readable \cite{evans2018measure}.
+Roughly speaking, generalizations of both Theorem \ref{area formula classic} and Theorem \ref{coarea formula classic} can still work when the Euclidean spaces therein are replaced by certain kind of \textit{surface}, e.g. Riemannian manifolds and rectifiable sets of Euclidean spaces.
+See 3.2.20-3.2.22 and 3.2.46 in \cite{federer2014geometric} for classical developments.
+In the Technical addendum \ref{technical addendum}, we provide readable proofs to both Theorem \ref{area formula classic} and Theorem \ref{coarea formula classic} together with a complete set of preliminary results needed in their derivation.

+The area and coarea formulas in Theorems \ref{area formula classic} and \ref{coarea formula classic} are closely related to another important result called Morse-Sard Theorem, which essentially states that the set of critical values is a null set.
+See for example Theorem \ref{morse-sard theorem}.
+Corollary \ref{Sard type lemma}, which follows directly from Theorem \ref{area formula classic}, is indeed Theorem \ref{morse-sard theorem} when $n=m$.
+In economics, one of the most well-known applications of the Sard type theorem is \cite{debreu1970economies} which established that except for a null set of \textit{economies}, every \textit{economy} has a finite set of equilibria.
+For a relatively simple derivation of the Morse-Sard theorem, see \cite{figalli2008simple}.
+The basic ideas in \cite{figalli2008simple} is to make use of the Morrey inequality, which is then combined with Whitney extension theorem \ref{Whitney extension theorem} to prove the Morse-Sard theorem in a stronger Sobolev sense, which implies the $C^r$ case. \cite{evans2018measure} shows in detail how to use the coarea formula \eqref{coarea formula integral} to develop the Morrey inequality.

-Given convexity and local Lipschitzness, Under the conditions of Theorem \ref{theorem envelope Theorem for social welfare potential function}, generic Fr\'{e}chet differentiability follows from convexity and local Lipschitzness.
+\paragraph{Concepts of smallness of sets} Under the conditions of Theorem \ref{theorem envelope Theorem for social welfare potential function}, generic Fr\'{e}chet differentiability follows from convexity and local Lipschitzness.
 Consequently, Fr\'{e}chet differentiability (which is stronger than Hadamard differentiability) is a reasonable assumption.
 The generic Fr\'{e}chet differentiability property here provides a conceptual justification of the functional differential methodology in \cite{chen2003estimation} and \cite{chernozhukov2015valid}.
 Theorem \ref{theorem envelope Theorem for social welfare potential function} also differs from the envelope theorems in \cite{milgrom2002envelope}. \cite{milgrom2002envelope} characterized possibly non-convex problems for finite dimensional relevant parameters, while in this work, Theorem \ref{theorem envelope Theorem for social welfare potential function} focuses on a generic property for larger relevant parameter spaces.